-As to petitioner's first assignment of error, we agree with petitioner.
-Here, because respondent did not demand or request a blood draw on the date of her arrest, West Virginia Code § 17C-5-9 is not applicable to this case.
+On appeal, petitioner argues that the circuit court erred in upholding the rescission of respondent's license revocation simply because the officer-requested blood sample was not analyzed.
+Petitioner contends that because respondent did not demand or request a blood draw on the date of her arrest, West Virginia Code § 17C-5-9 is not applicable to this case.
+We agree.